Automotive night vision: BMW

 BMW Night Vision introduced in 2005 on the BMW 7 Series (E65).
 This system processes far infrared radiation, which minimizes non-essential information placing a greater emphasis on pedestrians and animals, allows for a range of 300 meters or nearly 1,000 feet, and avoids "dazzle" from headlights, road lights and similar intense light sources.

 2008 update added pedestrian detection system on the redesigned BMW 7 Series (F01), which flashes a caution symbol on the navigation/information screen and automotive head-up display when it detects pedestrians.
+This updated system automatically scans up to 100 yards ahead of the vehicle when it reaches 25 mph, and applies a yellow tint to the pedestrians on the head-up display.

 2013 update added Dynamic Light Spot.

 2013 update added animal detection.
 The system provides a real-time video image that also depicts on the Control Display persons, animals and other objects emitting heat when they are outside of the light beam and warns in the event of an impending collision.
 The Dynamic Light Spot is produced by a special headlight that directs the light beam onto the recognised persons or animals respectively, thus drawing the driver’s attention to possible hazards in good time.
 As soon as the remote infrared detects pedestrians or larger animals on course for collision in the dark, the system directs two separately controlled Dynamic Light Spots at them without creating an unpleasant glare.
 In the event of an acute risk, an acoustic warning signal is also sounded and the brakes are set to maximum standby.
 For the model year 2014, the BMW 5 Series will also have these new features.